 Reviewing your spending regularly can be the best way to keep your finances on track.

-It allows you to see how your spending is going, and whether you need to cut back or if you have a little more to spend than you thought.
+It allows you to see what your spending habits are doing to your budget.
+And whether you need to cut back or if you have a little more to spend than you thought.

 Weekly tracking is the best in my experience as it allows you to keep a close eye on what you spend as you spend it.
 Plus by the end of the month it can often be too late if you have overspent.